 DS In reading the analogy, I was seeing how you were turning again to suburban themes.
-And I mean there was a while where people were sort of bad mouthing suburban novels and everybody was sick of them and that subject matter seemed to be over.
+There was a while when people were sort of bad mouthing suburban novels and everybody was sick of them and that subject matter seemed to be over.
 But there seems to be an endless interest in suburbia.
 The writer Barry Hannah is a friend of mine and I was complaining to him about the way I grew up and the subdivisions and strip malls and everything.
 And he said to me, “Yeah, but y’all keep coming up with good stuff from it." (laughter) And I thought, he’s right.
 He’s really right.
 It’s been a tremendous subject matter for us, really.
-Even though everyone complains about it and it’s bad and all that, it’s been really rich in a way, and diverse.
+Even though everyone complains about it and it’s bad and all that, it’s been really rich and diverse.
 Incredible amounts of good art have come from it.
 And I was wondering if you could talk a little bit about your relation to it, and how you feel like, in the cultural imagination, suburbia’s changed.
-As far as if your angle to add it a different way to your new book . . .
-(17 48?)

 DS Well that’s the Nixon mask, right, which is so terrifying.
 I also think that the suburbia that we see represented in films and art and books now is somewhat more 3-D. It’s not negative, boring, and you know, soulless.
 It has a little more dimension than it once had, which I think is a good thing.

 RM Yeah, plus it’s more diverse.
-Now the suburbs . . .
-You know, Montclair has every kind of American.
+Now Montclair has every kind of American.
 It’s not just a bunch of WASPs in there.

-RM You know, one thing that I’ll say though is that I think there’s not enough literature written about the strip mall experience now.
+RM One thing that I’ll say though is that I think there’s not enough literature written about the strip mall experience now.
 After minimalism, there’s a way that we shy away from the way we really live.
 Like all of us went to Target in the last year (maybe some of you didn’t) and drove down past Wal-Mart and all that stuff.